 The MAX has been winding through the Crossroads and Central Business District.

 “As our city changes, so must our bus routes,” Chuck Ferguson, the KCATA planning chief said in a statement when the change was first announced in late August.

 “Moving Main Street Max reflects our efforts to better serve an evolving downtown.
 It will give our riders the type of superior service they expect from the area’s transit authority.”

 The move means MAX service will be added to nine stops on Grand Boulevard.
 The KCATA will add shelters to Grand to accommodate the new MAX stops.

 A KCATA survey conducted last summer showed riders overwhelmingly embraced plans for putting Main Street MAX on a straighter route through downtown, according to a press release.
 Of the nearly 600 riders surveyed, 72 percent supported moving MAX to Grand.

 The shift means the Main Street MAX will no longer run on Wyandotte, Eighth, Ninth, 11th, 12th and Oak streets.
 The Main Street MAX route will remain the same south of Pershing and Grand to Waldo.

-Starting Oct.
-1, the route will be renamed Main MAX.
-Schedules for the new route will go out in September.
+Starting Sunday, the route will be renamed Main MAX.

 The authority said the move was made to better serve the growing downtown market and improve service reliability.